ekcasey/tw_ac_vagrant_workshop/README.md

 Run `$ kitchen login` to ssh into the box.
 On the vagrant machine run `ruby --version`.
 The command should print 2.1.1 to the console.
-If you were uncessful keep updating your recipe and converging until it works!
+If you were unsuccessful keep updating your recipe and converging until it works!

 Now, that we have ruby installed lets try running the app.